 Under GASB Statement No. 39, Determining Whether Certain Organizations Are Component Units (an amendment of GASB 14, The Financial Reporting Entity), as amended, the definition of the reporting entity is based primarily on the concept of financial accountability.
+The System is not a component unit of the state of Louisiana.
 In determining its component unit status, the System administrators considered the following:

-- The System exists for the benefit of current and former employees who are members of the System; - Four of the 10 Board members are elected by the members who participate in the System; - The System is funded by the investment of contributions from the members and member employers who are obligated to make the contributions to the System based upon actuarial valuations.
+• The System exists for the benefit of current and former employees who are members of the System;

+- Four of the 10 Board members are elected by the members who participate in the System; - The System is funded by the investment of contributions from the members and member employers who are obligated to make the contributions to the System based upon actuarial valuations.
 The System receives additional funding from insurance premium assessment collections from the state of Louisiana based upon actuarial valuations in accordance with R.S.
 22:1476(A)(3).

-The System is not a component unit of the state of Louisiana, but the System has one blended component unit as defined under GASB 39.
 The System wholly owns FRS-LB, L.L.C., a limited liability company formed for the purpose of investing in direct real estate.
-At June 30, 2020, and 2019, FRS-LB, L.L.C.'s investments, totaling \$19,794,560 and \$20,059,698, respectively, included three properties, two of which are owned 100% by FRS-LB, L.L.C., and the third in which FRS-LB, L.L.C. owns 40.91%.
-The accompanying financial statements reflect the activity of the System and its component unit.
+At June 30, 2021, and 2020, FRS-LB, L.L.C.'s investments, totaling \$19,815,485 and \$19,794,560, respectively, included three properties, two of which are owned 100% by FRS-LB, L.L.C., and the third in which FRS-LB, L.L.C. owns 40.91%.
+For the fiscal year ended June 30, 2021, the System is reclassifying its investment in FRS-LB, L.L.C. as an investment in accordance with GASB Statement No. 90, Majority Equity Interest (an amendment of GASB statements 14 and 61).
+For the fiscal year ended June 30, 2020, the System classified FRS-LB, L.L.C. as a blended component unit as defined under GASB 39.
+The accompanying financial statements reflect the activity accordingly.